aroberge/avantpy/roadmap.md

 - [ ] Consider switching to writing errors using print("...", file=sys.stderr)
   - [ ] Actually, have special function, like print_error, which can be redefined by other programs

+- [ ] thread about international turtle module https://mail.python.org/pipermail/python-ideas/2015-September/035672.html
+  - [ ] Perhaps add a function, say tortue() in French, and turtle() in English, that loads up the turtle module, and activate some translations, providing some additional help...
+Perhaps display the help whenever tortue() is typed in.

 Some useful links to use as a start for improving error analysis:

     http://inventwithpython.com/appendixd.html